-Important - please quote the base VIN (vehicle identification number) in all correspondence with your dealer or Swift Group Limited (Swift), this can be found on the lower corner of the front windscreen or on the Fiat plate positioned on the front cross member within the engine compartment.
+Important - please quote the base VIN (vehicle identification number) in all correspondence with your dealer or Swift Group Limited (Swift), this can be found at the bottom corner of the front windscreen or on the inside of the passenger door pillar.
+The Swift manufacturers plate also contains the VIN and is situated on the inside of the passenger door pillar.